persegersten/file_download/README.md

 *extensions* - Comma separated list of file extensions of files to download from remote drive.

-Copy the file 'resourse/credentials.json.template' to 'resourse/credentials.json'

-Copy the file 'credentials.json.template' to 'credentials.json' and update the configuration.
-You must enable youre Drive API at https://console.developers.google.com You must register and autohrize access to your drive.
+You must enable your Drive API at https://console.developers.google.com You must also register and authorize access to your drive.
 Follow the istructions on https://developers.google.com/drive/api/v3/quickstart/java and download the credentials.json into the 'src/main/resources' folder.

 # run application